sainho93/jpsvis-online-ts/README.md

 Now the JPSvis Online is ready to use

 ## Usage
-To open the JPSvis Online in a web browser, Build the client-side JavaScript bundle at first:
+To open the JPSvis Online in a web browser, build the client-side JavaScript bundle at first:

     yarn webpack